Considerations for Benchmarking Network Performance in Containerized Infrastructures

 project itself in [cilium-benchmark].
 Meanwhile, AF_XDP performance

-and comparison against DPDK are reported in [intel-AFXDP] and
+and comparisons with DPDK are detailed in [intel-AFXDP] and

 [LPC18-DPDK-AFXDP], respectively.